 • What’s not to like about the world of Faeries?
 For young readers, particularly children, a world of Faeries is a world to be liked or attracted to?
 Am I right?

 • I always love the idea of an old and big house with many secrets.
 You don’t need to find your adventure somewhere else.

 • Up to this point, I still wonder about the truth of this series.
 In the first pages of the book, the authors put a letter from the Grace kids, implying that the three kids along with the book and the Faeries and the misfortunes they encounter are real deal.
 To what extent that the story is real?
 Is the entire story real?
 If the book does exist, I truly want to have it.

 • This is the perfect book for quick reading.
 Of course, it is meant for young readers, but still, I still enjoy reading it even though I read it when I was a teenager.
 The illustrations are terrifically well done, making the book more enjoyable to read.

-What I don’t like from this book
+What I don’t like from this book:

 • Jared seems the most troublesome kid in the family.
 Even so, I truly pity him that everyone else in the family keep blaming him for all the misfortunes happened at that house.
-I mean, is he really that troublesome that he dare to put such a cruel prank to his own sister no matter how he might be angry at her after the argument they had last night?
-Indeed, there are nobody (human) else in that house, but is it too much to blame him just because he’s the most likely culprit?
+I mean, is he really that troublesome that he dares to put such a cruel prank to his own sister no matter how he might be angry at her after the argument they had last night?
+Indeed, there is nobody (human) else in that house, but is it too much to blame him just because he’s the most likely culprit?
 Scratching your sister’s arm, tying your sister’s hair to her bed end, pouring chocolate syrup and orange juice down the floor, throwing eggs at the windows, throwing plates and glasses over the floor, and laying food leftovers everywhere are much too cruel and nasty for pranks by a 9-year-old boy.